LKummer/Lander/doc/content/_index.md

 ---
 title: 'Home'
 masthead:
-  title: 'Everyone loves good documentation.'
+  title: 'Everyone loves good documentation'
-  subtitle: 'This Hugo theme will get you halfway there.'
+  subtitle: 'This Hugo theme will get you halfway there'
   buttons:
     - label: 'See the Demo'
       href: 'demo/'